George Gregan

 George Musarurwa Gregan AM (born 19 April 1973) is a former rugby union player who played as scrum-half.
 Born in Lusaka, Zambia, Gregan represented Australia at an international level, and is Australia's second most capped player.

 He played in the Super 12 for the Brumbies from the inception of that competition in 1996 through 2007, helping to lead them to overall victories in 2001 and 2004.
 He is a foundation Brumbies player and his career spanned both the amateur and professional eras.
 As a member of the Wallabies team, Gregan won the Rugby World Cup in 1999.
 His time as Australian captain included a Bledisloe Cup win in 2002 and an extra-time loss to England in the 2003 Rugby World Cup final.
 Gregan and his longtime Wallabies teammate, fly-half Stephen Larkham, also hold the all-time record for Test appearances by a halfback partnership with 79.

 Early and personal life

-Gregan was born in Zambia to an Australian father and a Zimbabwean mother, coincidentally in the same hospital where Corné Krige, who became the South Africa captain during Gregan's Wallabies captaincy, was born two years later.
+Gregan was born in Zambia to an Australian father and a Zimbabwean mother.
 His family moved to Australia when he was two years old.
 He grew up in Canberra where he was educated at St Edmund's College, and graduated with a Bachelor of Education (Physical Education) from the University of Canberra.

-Gregan and his wife Erica have three children, Max, Charlie and Jazz.
-Max was diagnosed with epilepsy in 2004; after spending time with Max in hospital and "[experiencing] firsthand the needs of many sick children and their parents" they set up the George Gregan Foundation in 2005.
-After building playgrounds in NSW, ACT and Qld hospitals and supporting the work of 18 neurology fellows, it is slated to close down in 2021.
+Gregan and his ex-wife Erica have three children, one of whom was diagnosed with epilepsy in 2004.
+This led to the Gregans setting up the George Gregan Foundation in 2005.
+After building 5 playgrounds in NSW, ACT and QLD hospitals and supporting the work of 18 neurology fellows, it wound down in 2020.

+George married Caroline Brewin in March 2024 and now lives in between London and Melbourne.